aceeric/desktop-kubernetes/README.md

 ## The `config.yaml` configuration file

-The project ships with a `config.yaml` file in the project root that specifies the cluster configuration.
+The project has a `config.yaml` file in the repo root that specifies the cluster configuration.
 The file is structured into the following sections:

 1. **k8s:** Kubernetes cluster configuration.
 2. **vbox:** VirtualBox configuration.